 - Aged 18 or over; and

-- Live in one of the areas we provide community family support services: currently these are based in East Kent and Hull
+- Live in one of the areas we provide community family support services: currently these are based in East Kent, Hull, Liverpool and Essex

 We also support people in a number of prisons across England who are receiving help for drug and alcohol issues.
 We cannot accept referrals for a client in prison from loved ones – if you have a family member in prison that needs this kind of support, they will need to put in an application to the drug and alcohol service themselves, or ask their Personal Officer to do so on their behalf.